jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

 On the making by the High Court of an order admitting any person as a barrister and solicitor, and on payment of the prescribed admission fee, the Registrar must place that person's name on the roll.

 ### 58 Striking off and restoration of names by order of Disciplinary Tribunal or High Court
-(1) On the publication in the Gazette of a notice of an order made by the Lawyers and Conveyancers Disciplinary Tribunal, or by the High Court on appeal from the Lawyers and Conveyancers Disciplinary Tribunal, that the name of a barrister and solicitor be struck off the roll, the Registrar must forthwith strike that name off the roll.
+(1) On the publication in the Gazette of a notice of an order made by the Lawyers and Conveyancers Disciplinary Tribunal, or by the High Court on appeal from the Lawyers and Conveyancers Disciplinary Tribunal, that the name of a person enrolled as a barrister and solicitor of the High Court under or by virtue of this Act be struck off the roll, the Registrar must forthwith strike that name off the roll.
 (2) On the publication in the Gazette of a notice of an order made by the Lawyers and Conveyancers Disciplinary Tribunal that the name of a person be restored to the roll, and on payment of the prescribed restoration fee, the Registrar must restore that name to the roll.
 (3) In each case, the Registrar must make an entry in the roll of the date and effect of the order and of the fact that it was made by the Lawyers and Conveyancers Disciplinary Tribunal or by the High Court on appeal from that Tribunal, as the case may require.

 ### 59 Removal from roll if deemed registration ceases in some circumstances
-(1) The Registrar must remove from the roll the name of a barrister and solicitor who—if the Registrar receives written notice from a Registrar acting as a local registration authority that the deemed registration has ceased for a reason set out in section 28(1)(a) or section 28(1)(c) to (e) of that Act.
+(1) The Registrar must remove from the roll the name of a person enrolled as a barrister and solicitor of the High Court under or by virtue of this Act who—if the Registrar receives written notice from a Registrar acting as a local registration authority that the deemed registration has ceased for a reason set out in section 28(1)(a) or section 28(1)(c) to (e) of that Act.
   (a) was admitted under section 52(4); and
   (b) had deemed registration under the Trans-Tasman Mutual Recognition Act 1997 at the time he or she was admitted,— (2) The Registrar must cause to be published in the Gazette a notice to the effect that the name has been removed from the roll under this section.